Bugsy: Reception

-On Rotten Tomatoes the film has a rating of 84% based on 64 reviews.
+On Rotten Tomatoes the film has a rating of 84% with a mean of 7.1 of a possible 10 based on 64 reviews.
 The site's critical consensus reads, "Stylishly scattered, Bugsy offers cinematic homage to the infamous underworld legend, chiefly through a magnetic performance from Warren Beatty in the title role."
 Metacritic gave the film a score of 80 based on 27 reviews, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Film critic Roger Ebert gave the film four of four stars, saying "Bugsy moves with a lightness that belies its strength.
 It is a movie that vibrates with optimism and passion, with the exuberance of the con-man on his game."